maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 In home computer interpreters, `FOR/NEXT` loops are much faster than loops constructed using `IF/THEN`.
 This is because the values of the *aexpr*s are calculated only once when the loop is first encountered, and then cached on the runtime stack for future reference.
 This avoids having to calculate them or look them up every time through the loop, which is how the same loop using an `IF` would work.

 Additionally, the starting position of the loop is saved on the stack in the same manner as a `GOSUB`, meaning the loop does not have to search through the list of statements to find the top of the loop.
-If the loop is not yet complete, which is typically the majority of times, it can move back to the correct statement immediately.
+If the loop is not yet complete, which is the majority of times through the loop, it can move back to the correct statement immediately.
 This feature can dramatically increase performance over the same loop using an IF/THEN.

 Even in compiled versions, which calculate the statement locations for all branches and thus makes branching much faster, skipping the repeated calculations of the *aexpr*s in the IF can still result in noticeable performance improvements.